siddhartha-gadgil/ProvingGround/README.md

 ## Implemented:

 * Most of Homotopy type theory.
-* Reinforcement learning abstractions.
-* Dynamics for learning in a domain-specific case - the andrews-curtis conjecture.
+* Symbolic Algebra integrated with HoTT.
+* Importing from the lean theorem prover.
+* Some non-trivial proofs as examples.
 * Most of the dynamics for learning with homotopy type theory.
+* Basic case for goal-driven discovery
-* An _akka-actor_ based system for continuous learning with tuning and communication.
+* An akka-http server, and integration with scala-js
-* Skeletons of:
-  * an akka-http server
-  * a play-framework server
-  * using stanford-corenlp tools.
+* Sketch for using stanford-corenlp tools to map to an intermediate (Naproche inspired) language.

 ## Documentation:

 There is not much besides the source.

-* The [website](http://siddhartha-gadgil.github.io/ProvingGround/) has the most current documentation, including _scaladocs_.
+* The [website](http://siddhartha-gadgil.github.io/ProvingGround/) has the most current documentation, including [http://siddhartha-gadgil.github.io/ProvingGround/unidoc/provingground/index.html](scaladocs).
 * The [notes](https://github.com/siddhartha-gadgil/ProvingGround/tree/master/notes) folder contains Jupyter notebooks illustrating some of the code.
 * Some documentation is in the [project wiki](https://github.com/siddhartha-gadgil/ProvingGround/wiki).